ruthvics/cse15l-lab-reports/lab-report-2-week-4.md

 ![Image](lr202.png)

 ### & The Bug
-The Symptom was essentally an infinite loop which was casued by a new line character after the last link in the file.
+The Symptom was essentally an infinite loop which was casued by a new line character after the last link in the file, or any character.
 This made the program keep looking and threw itself into a loop since the size of the markdown was not set.
 Adding a case where the program would stop at the last ")" in the file stopped this from happening.
 The only was to quit the loop was to stop the program which I did with ```CTRL + C ```.

 ## Second Issue
 ---